A Comprehensive List of the Top Salesforce Developer Interview Questions with Answers and Examples Covering a Broad Range of Topics:

 Q #10) What are Workflows in Salesforce?
 What are the types of Workflow?

-Answer: Workflow in Salesforce is for automating the standard internal processes and procedures and thereby save time across the organization.
+Answer: Workflow in Salesforce is for automating the standard internal processes and procedures and thereby saving time across the organization.
 The main container for a set of workflow instructions is a Workflow Rule.
 It is possible to sum these instructions as an if/then statement.

 There are two components of the workflow rule i.e. criteria and the action.
 The criteria are the ‘if’ part of the if/then statement and the action is the ‘then’ part of the if/then statement.